Zeprus/sap_custom_pet_manager/readme.md

 ## TODO:
 - Implement help with abilities
+  - fix ability-assets when hovering over the pet
 - Implement custom packs
 - Implement overwriting or deleting pets
 - Implement help with Assets